 What is the TDS on sale of property by NRIs in India?

 TDS rate on sale of property owned by NRIs is 20% for properties held for more than 2 years before sale.
 For properties sold before 2 years, the TDS rate will be as per income tax slab rate of NRI seller.
+The buyer subtracts 20% from the amount payable to NRI seller as TDS on the sale of property held for more than 2 years.

-There are several exemptions under the Income Tax Act that can help property seller save a significant amount.
-For example, you can reinvest the profit generated from sale of property for the purchase of another property to benefit from these exemptions.
+Several exemptions under the Income Tax Act can help property sellers save a significant amount.
+You can reinvest the profit generated from sale of property for the purchase of another property to benefit from these exemptions.
+Additionally, investing in particular bonds, such as capital gains bonds, can help you obtain exemptions on long-term capital gains tax under Section 54EC.

 How to calculate long-term capital gains tax on sale of property by an NRI?